dwavesystems/dwave-preprocessing/README.rst

 Contributing
 ============

+.. todo:: Update this link

 Ocean's `contributing guide <https://docs.ocean.dwavesys.com/en/stable/contributing.html>`_ has guidelines for contributing to Ocean packages.

 Release Notes
 -------------

 **dwave-preprocessing** makes use of `reno <https://docs.openstack.org/reno/>`_ to manage its release notes.

 When making a contribution to **dwave-preprocessing** that will affect users, create a new release note file by running

 .. code-block:: bash